palak1505/PRODIGY_DS_5/README.md

-The dataset used for this analysis is provided in the file 'UK_Accident.csv' and was obtained from Kaggle.
+The dataset used for this analysis is provided in the file 'accident.csv' and was obtained from Kaggle.
 You can find the original dataset on Kaggle here.

 https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents?select=US_Accidents_March23.csv